liuHprogramming/from-image-to-image-with-QPSK/README.md

 # from-image-to-image-with-QPSK
-In this program we want to transform a 40*40 image into a reformed image with QPSK technique.
+In this program we want to transform a 40*40 PNG image into a reformed image with QPSK technique.

 The progress is:
         image to Bit stream -> QPSK Modulation -> Channel(add Gauschen noise:awgn) -> QPSK Demodulation -> from Bit stream to image